 "I only want to see!"
 I answered.

-I was staring in bewilderment about me when a lad dashed out of a gate.
-Seemingly unaware of anything else, he emitted a most shrilling scream, like one who is about to fall into a cauldron of liquid bronze and plummeted into the center of the cave.
+I was staring around me in bewilderment when another boy dashed out of a gate.
+Seemingly unaware of anything else, he emitted a most shrill scream, like one who is about to fall into a cauldron of liquid bronze and plummeted into the center of the cave.
 Instantly, he too became incandescent and perfectly motionless, while the echo of his dying wail lingered for an instant more.